 Basic Tank Equipment (links to check the price on Amazon)

 Breeding Pygmy Cory

 As observed, breeding in this fish species is a bit technical.
-However, it is easier to attempt reproduction of pygmies in a dedicated tank different from the main.
-Here, the water parameters of the main tank should be replicated in the new tank and sponge filter should be used in place of a canister filter to avoid sucking the fry.
+However, it is easier to attempt the reproduction of pygmies in a dedicated tank different from the main one.
+Here, the water parameters of the main tank should be replicated in the new tank and a sponge filter should be used in place of a canister filter to avoid sucking the fry.

 The females will look noticeably larger and plumper when they are ready to breed.
 Cory catfish stocking in a ratio of 2 males to every female produces the best results.